 The museum gives you an insight into some of the spying and intimidation techniques.
 It is truly fascinating and I must admit I felt quite paranoid after leaving the premises!

 If you want to have an idea of what the Stasi can be up to, I can highly recommend a TV-series called Deutschland 83, about a young East-German border guard, forced to go undercover in the West.
 Another movie to watch on that topic is “The Lives of Others“.

 6. East Side Gallery

-Probably the most famous stretch of the former Berlin Wall, it’s 1.3km long and is possibly the world’s largest open-air gallery.
+Probably the most famous stretch of the former Berlin Wall, the East Side Gallery is 1.3km long and possibly the world’s largest open-air gallery.
+It’s a classic on any Cold War Tour of Berlin.
 105 paintings describe the euphoria and joy that reigned across the city back in November 1989, when the demolition of the Wall hit the newslines!
 The East Side Gallery is situated in between Ostbahnhof and the Oberbaumbrücke.
 The grassy bit behind the gallery is a nice spot for a picnic along the Spree river.